mtov/engsoftmoderna/en/chapter1.md

 * Verification: Are we correctly implementing the system according with its specification?
-* Validation: Are we implementing the correct system—the one that meets customer or market needs?
+* Validation: Are we implementing the correct system---the one that meets customer or market needs?

 For instance, running a method to check whether it returns the